rubenvanstaden/spira/docs/_build/html/_sources/_1_overview.rst.txt

 Default
 =======

-When defining a parameter the default value can be explicitly set using the ``default`` attribute.
+When defining a parameter the default value can be explicitly set using the :py:data:`default` attribute.
 This is a simple method of declaring your parameter.
-For more complex functionality the default function attribute, ``fdef_name``, can be used.
+For more complex functionality the default function attribute, :py:data:`fdef_name`, can be used.
 This attribute defines the name of a class method that will be used to derive the default value of the parameter.
 Advantages of this implementation is:

 * **Logic operations:** The default value can be derived from other defined parameters.
 * **Inheritance:** The default value can be overwritten using class inheritance.

 .. code-block:: python